JeffreyAsuncion/JeffreyAsuncion/README.md

 - 🔭 I’m currently working on ...
-Portfolio Projects
+AWS Solution Architect Associate Exam
 - 🌱 I’m currently learning ...
-Javascript, Node.js
+Javascript, Node.js, C#
 - 👯 I’m looking to collaborate on ...
-Machine Learning Projects
+ETL and ELT
 - 🤔 I’m looking for help with ...
-Java
+C#
 - 💬 Ask me about ...
 Linux
 - 📫 How to reach me: ... jeffrey.l.asuncion@gmail.com
 - 😄 Pronouns: ...
 He, Him
 - ⚡ Fun fact: ...
-I train in the Korean Sword Art of Haidong Gumdo -->
+I train in the Korean Sword Art of Haidong Gumdo / Hwa Rang Do -->